-There are plenty of completely normal reasons why your hair is shedding—in fact, it's part of the hair cycle for hair to fall out.
+There are plenty of completely normal reasons for hair shedding—in fact, it's part of the hair cycle for hair to fall out.
 But when you start to notice lots of strands clogging up your shower or coming out when you brush your hair, it can be alarming.
 It's not the end of the world, though, we promise.
 Losing around 100 hairs a day is normal, and it's not until you start noticing a lot more hair in the shower—or your hair comes out easily with just gentle pressure—that you should be really concerned and look into how to stop hair from falling out.

 What Causes Hair Shedding?

-"There can be a number of causes; genetics is the primary reason for men and many women," Blaisure says.
-But many women commonly experience hair shedding thanks to stress and lack of nutrients (like vitamins B, D, and zinc).
+"There can be a number of causes; genetics is the primary reason for men and many women," says Blaisure.
+But many women commonly experience hair shedding, thanks to stress and lack of nutrients (like vitamins B, D, and zinc).
 "Another common reason for excess hair fall is hormonal changes, particularly in women," Burg adds.
 "These can happen with pregnancy, childbirth, a change in contraceptive pill, or during menopause.
 The change in hormones can affect the way hair grows by shortening the growth part of the hair cycle, leading to increased fall."

-But don't panic: He says this is completely reversible.
-"This sort of phenomenon is referred to as telogen effluvium, which just means that a group of hairs have stopped growing at the same time and then have shed together," he explains.
-Also, your hair and nails take a lot of energy to grow—but they're not top priority for your body, which is why you may experience shedding during times of physical and emotional stress.
+But don't panic: Burg says this is completely reversible.
+"This sort of phenomenon is referred to as telogen effluvium, which just means that a group of hairs has stopped growing at the same time and then have shed together," he explains.
+Also, your hair and nails take a lot of energy to grow—but they're not a top priority for your body, which is why you may experience shedding during times of physical and emotional stress.

 Eat a Balanced Diet